ericsartor/when/README.md

   - one time shortcuts
   - chain together all these options in any way you like
 - easy to use "focus" system for limiting when/how shortcuts get triggered depending on where the user last clicked
+- "modes" which allow you to easily group shortcuts together and only have one set of shorcuts enabled at a time
+- "groups" which are an alternative way of grouping shortcuts that allow you to enable/disable/toggle/delete/trigger multiple shortcuts at a time
 - register "commands" for re-usable event handlers addressable by strings
   - tie your features to a command name instead of using a literal function, making swapping commands out easy!
 - automatically generate keyboard shortcut documentation for users and developers